conversational-robot/Azhar_bot/README.md

 # Margot
-This is the main repository for the Convobot poroject.
+This is the main repository for the Convobot project.

 Instructions on how to setup Margot chatbot on your linux can be found in the dir Margot_with_GUI/